ilkarman/Azure-WebApp-w-CNTK/README.md

-# Installing CNTK w/ Demo Model on Azure Web Apps
+# Deploy CNTK to Azure Web Apps

-The below tutorial will show how to create a Windows-Web-App with CNTK v2.0RC1 installed.
-We will deploy a ResNet-18 model and then use it classify images via 1) HTML interface and 2) Python.
+Azure offers several ways of deploying a deep-learning model (e.g. CNTK): Windows Web App, Linux (Docker) Web App, and Azure Container Services (Docker).
+Both of the Docker methods are more convenient, however they are not publicly available at the time of writing.
+Hence, in this post we will deploy a ResNet-18 model to Azure Web Apps and then submit some test pictures to it using a sample HTML interface and also a python-one.

 ## Result: